 According to an item in The Hollywood Reporter from August 6, 1946, production on this film was suspended several weeks due to Joan Crawford having strep throat.
 The story also notes that Crawford had cinematographer Sidney Hickox replaced by Joseph A. Valentine despite Hickox having already worked on the film for 38 days.
 See more »

-When Louise and Carol are at the piano recital, David and his friends can be seen in the distant background taking their seats.
-When it cuts to a medium shot of David, they are taking their seats for a second time.
+When Louise and Carol are at the piano recital, David and his friends can be seen in the distant background approaching their seats.
+When it cuts to a medium shot of David, they are approaching their seats for a second time.
 See more »

 Was this review helpful to you?

 | Report this